Wildlife Trust BCN’s Wildlife Gardening at Work Awards 2020

 Our Wildlife Gardening at Work Awards encourage and recognise companies and their employees who make a difference for wildlife.
 It's a great way to give your staff an opportunity to enjoy being closer to nature and boost their wellbeing, especially during this period of social isolation.
 And of course, nature really needs your help ….

 Downing College Cambridge scooped the award for Best Wildlife Garden at Work 2019.
-Since last year’s highly commended entry, staff have worked hard to implement a host of new features and improvements for wildlife such as meadow areas, feeders and diverse planting.
-The college demonstrates a real commitment to creating an environment for the benefit of the whole college community, as well as the visiting and residential wildlife.
+Staff have worked hard to implement a host of new features and improvements for wildlife such as meadow areas, feeders and diverse planting.

 Downing College also won the category of Best Use of Recycled Materials for Wildlife at Work for their beautifully crafted bug hotel.

 If you would like advice on how to improve your workplace grounds for wildlife, please contact us for your free wildlife gardening guide.